 The first thing to say is that there is no universally accepted model of DA training.
 No countries or international organisations have drawn up a DA curriculum that is accepted as the gold standard by all trainers and practitioners.
 Perhaps this is because DA is practiced in so many ways.

 You may see advertised very brief, e.g. 1 day introductions to DA concepts; Specific DA tests developed by their individual authors, delivered in courses over a few days.
-My own training aims to offer practitioners a practical, realistic, flexible package, enabling inclusion into every day practice.
+Training that is more extensive, for example, the LPAD and my own training, which has been developed over 30 years of experience using DA , in an attempt to offer practitioners a practical , realistic, flexible package, enabling inclusion into every day practice.
 To find out about Dr Ruth Deutsch’s work in the field of dynamic assessment and cognitive education, please click here.

 At times one comes across a kind of ‘either or‘ debate about standardised assessment versus DA.
 I believe the question itself is mistaken.
 Each type of assessment tool whether a static test, DA, observation, consultation, etc. has its own contribution to make to our fuller understanding of the learner.
 My view of the place of DA for practitioner psychologists, is as a complementary or blended source of information about the learner which enriches the picture we gain and our ability to analyse, understand, define, plan and target the learner’s needs.
 We may need information about the learner’s ZOA + their ZPD.
 It is up to us as practitioners to choose the most useful tools for the job we are being asked to do and to reflect on and justify our goals and methods.
 I sometimes use standardised tests if I regard the test as relevant, adding value, culture fair and valid for that particular person, often in combination with DA in what I call a blended model of psychological testing where each source of information can enrich the overall findings.